 Need more fencing advice?

-Schedule a private lesson with one of our experienced fencing instructors.
+Schedule a private lesson with one of our experienced fencing coaches.
 They can give you actionable advice and drills so you can take your game to the next level.

 Practicing fencing at home may not be the best idea for new, young fencers.
-They need a coach to help them correct their mistakes.
-But there’s plenty they can do at home to become better fencers:
+They need a fencing coach to help them correct their mistakes.
+But there’s plenty they can do away from the fencing school to become better fencers:

 ● Get exercise with push-ups, sit-ups, and other body weight exercises.
 Having a strong and healthy body will improve their athletic performance.

 ● Play other sports like volleyball or soccer.
 Participating in other sports can strengthen their footwork and overall endurance.

 ● Learn to play chess and play a musical instrument.
 They’ll have a better grasp on strategic thinking and get an intuitive feeling for rhythm and timing.